-Canada: British Columbia and Alberta; and United States: Washington, Oregon, California, Idaho, Montana, Wyoming, Nevada, Utah, Colorado, Arizona, New Mexico, and Texas.
-The coastal variety menziesii occurs from central British Columbia south along the Pacific Coast for about 2,200 km to latitude 34° 44'.
-The interior variety glauca is found along the Rocky Mountains to southern Arizona and New Mexico, where it merges imperceptibly into the closely related species P. lindleyana of Mexico.
-"Altitudinal distribution of both varieties of Douglas-fir (menziesii and glauca) increases from north to south, reflecting the effect of climate on distribution of the species.
+Canada: British Columbia and Alberta; United States: Washington, Oregon, California, Idaho, Montana, Wyoming, Nevada, Utah, Colorado, Arizona, New Mexico, and Texas; Mexico: Chihuahua, Coahuila, Durango, Hidalgo, Nuevo León, Oaxaca, Sonora, and Zacatecas.
+The coastal subspecies menziesii occurs from central British Columbia south along the Pacific Coast for about 2,200 km to latitude 34° 44'.
+The interior subspecies glauca is found in the intermountain west, and along the Rocky Mountains and both Sierra Madre chains from Alberta to Oaxaca.
+Both subspecies tend to occur at progressively higher elevations from north to south.
 The principal limiting factors are temperature in the north of the range and moisture in the south.
 Consequently, Douglas-fir is found mainly on southerly slopes in the northern part of its range, and on northerly exposures in the southern part.
-At high elevations in the southern Rocky Mountains, however, Douglas-fir grows on the sunny slopes and dry rock exposures" (Burns and Honkala 1990).
+At high elevations in the southern Rocky Mountains, however, Douglas-fir grows on the sunny slopes and dry rock exposures (Burns and Honkala 1990).
 See also Thompson et al. (1999).